 The Goddess Hecate in Art

 Later on, however, she was represented as a triple-formed goddess.
-In these depictions, Hecate has three bodies that stand back-to-back, and it has been speculated that this was meant to allow the goddess to look in all three directions simultaneously.
-This concurs with her role as a deity in charge of crossroads.
-It is also due to this role that pillars called Hecataea were erected at crossroads.
-Such pillars stood also at doorways, and likely served an apotropaic function.
+In these depictions, Hecate has three bodies that stood back-to-back, and it has been speculated that this was meant to allow the goddess to look in all three directions simultaneously.
+This concurs with her role as a deity in charge of crossroads or boundaries.
+In fact, Hecate was protector of all “in between” spaces, ranging from city walls and territorial borders to doorways.

-As a result, she is best remembered as a mystical goddess who is associated with magic and sorcery.
+As a result, she is best remembered as a mystical Greek goddess of witchcraft associated with magic and sorcery.
 This transformation of Hecate has been traced to 5th century Athens.
 These days the goddess Hecate, or the Triple Goddess, has become an archetype within the pantheon of modern-day Neopagans.

 By Wu Mingren